Sensirion/embedded-uart-svm4x/README.md

 # Sensirion UART SVM4X embedded Library

-This document explains how to set up a SVM4X sensor to run on an embedded device over UART using the SHDLC protocol.
+This document explains how to set up a SVM4X evaluation kit to run on an embedded device over UART using the SHDLC protocol.

 <img src="images/svm4x.png" width="300px">

-Click [here](https://www.sensirion.com/my-sgp-ek/) to learn more about the Sensirion SVM4X sensor.
+Click [here](https://www.sensirion.com/my-sgp-ek/) to learn more about the Sensirion SVM4X evaluation kit.
 The SVM4x evaluation kit covers evaluation of the SGP40 and SGP41 sensors.

 ## Setup Guide